lgsh007/learngit/readme.txt

+git readme
-git is a version control system git is free software add line
+git is a version control systemi git is free software add line